cosmos/ibc-rs/docs/architecture/adr-010-enable-standalone-ics02-integration.md

 In this ADR, these methods will continue to be housed under the main context traits.
-However, we will explicitly define the accepted types for these methods as `SelfClientState` and `SelfConsensusState`.
+However, we will explicitly define the accepted types for these methods as `HostClientState` and `HostConsensusState`.
 This refinement aims for more clarity and will optimize the decoding process, removing an unnecessary layer of decoding during information retrieval.
-Previously, the decoding process for these methods involved obtaining `AnyClientState` and `AnyConsensusState` types before decoding them into the concrete `SelfClientState` and `SelfConsensusState` types.
+Previously, the decoding process for these methods involved obtaining `AnyClientState` and `AnyConsensusState` types before decoding them into the concrete `HostClientState` and `HostConsensusState` types.

 Following the aforementioned points, in the ICS-02 level, the `ClientValidationContext` and `ClientExecutionContext` traits will be